cainhill/render-engine/README.md

 * ✅ Runs in a Dockerised Python environment
 * ✅ Runs as non-root user, 'least privilege' policy
-* ✅ Triggers by n8n request
+* ✅ Triggers by webhook
 * ✅ Wraps complicated FFmpeg syntax
 * ✅ Processes one or more manifest CSV inputs
 * ✅ Handles source videos in different formats